energywebfoundation/ssi-hub/docs/api/classes/modules_did_did_service.DIDService.md

 ▸ **addCachedDocument**(`did`): `Promise`<[`DIDDocumentEntity`](modules_did_did_entity.DIDDocumentEntity.md)\>

-Adds or fully refresh the DID Document cache for a given DID.
+Adds the DID Document cache for a given DID.
 Also retrieves all claims from IPFS for the document.

 #### Parameters